SkepticMystic/breadcrumbs/README.md

 [![](https://mermaid.ink/img/pako:eNptjzELgzAQhf_KcZOCCuqWodDSsYXSrlkOc1bBJBITShH_e6N2KfSG4_je43hvxsYqRoFPR2MHl7s0EKdMjinkOYQx7gNUyY0cG5_uap2cftSdVitS9mU2WP6D9fc75AVMpBmKFWKGmp2mXsUc82qR6DvWLFHEU3FLYfASpVmilYK3j7dpUHgXOMMwKvJ87ik20ChaGqZIWfXeuuvebau4fABhA0Kt?type=png)](https://mermaid.live/edit#pako:eNptjzELgzAQhf_KcZOCCuqWodDSsYXSrlkOc1bBJBITShH_e6N2KfSG4_je43hvxsYqRoFPR2MHl7s0EKdMjinkOYQx7gNUyY0cG5_uap2cftSdVitS9mU2WP6D9fc75AVMpBmKFWKGmp2mXsUc82qR6DvWLFHEU3FLYfASpVmilYK3j7dpUHgXOMMwKvJ87ik20ChaGqZIWfXeuuvebau4fABhA0Kt)

 You can think of increasing the rounds as making all _previous_ implied relations **explicit**.
 So, in the above example, increasing the rounds of the Parents' Child is Sibling relation to `2` would make the `down` edge between `A` and `B` explicit (because they were added in round `1`), and then detect the sibling relationship.

+## Customise the Build Process

+The following metadata fields influence how Breadcrumbs adds edges to the graph.
+They can be added to the YAML frontmatter, or as an inline Dataview field.

+-   `BC-ignore-in-edges`: If true, Breadcrumbs won't add edges coming _into_ this note.
+-   `BC-ignore-out-edges`: If true, Breadcrumbs won't add edges going _out_ of this note.

 # Leveraging the Breadcrumbs graph